Curriculum: Overview

 Can I use quarter- and half-credits courses to satisfy my AOK/MOI requirements?

-Yes, but the total number of courses you can count from some departments, such as Dance and Music, is limited.
+Yes, but the total number of courses you can count from some departments, such as Physical Education (PHYSED) and House Courses, is limited.
 See Credit Limitations and Restrictions.

 If a course carries two AOK codes, how do I decide which code I want counted?